Akira-N28/es-theme-RetroNeon/README.md

 # About
-RetroNeon is an EmulationStation theme written with that 80s neon\sci-fi\VR look in mind.
+RetroNeon is an EmulationStation theme written with an 80s neon\sci-fi\VR look in mind.

 # Features
 RetroNeon look is customizable to some extent: